 I already had a stack of gorgeous Marimekko paper napkins in lovely Christmasy reds.
 The tabletop was a perfect base to decoupage with these napkins.

-It really showed off all the lovely Marimekko designs.
-Creating a lovely piece of Christmas wall art with a mid-century modern feel at the same time.
+It showed off all the lovely Marimekko designs.
+It created a stunning piece of Christmas wall art simultaneously with a modern mid-century feel.

 Mid-Century Modern Christmas Wall Art Tutorial

 It was fun making this Christmas decoration.
 I think it looks like a great big Marimekko moon.